Steel windows are great. Steel windows on your terms are even better.

 The bonus is that you can augment your complete look with a snap-on -- whenever you want.
 You can add snap-on moulding to new brand-new installations or adjacent to windows that have been in place for 50 years.

-3. They’re less expensive.
+3. They’re Less Expensive

 Are steel windows expensive?
-Yes.
 From a construction standpoint, steel windows involve unique and high-value processes.
 The steel extrusion process is very expensive, complicated, and rare.
 If you’re considering steel windows, you’re probably in the top 1% of window buyers in terms of budget, but saving money still feels great, right?

 You can also adjust your material choice based on budget.
 The cost-conscious can go for mild steel window trim, while high-end applications may demand stainless steel window trim.